-This coleslaw is delicious with pulled pork, barbecued beef sandwiches, pulled chicken or any other barbecue dishes.
-Carolina-style barbecue is typically served with slaw on top of barbecue sandwiches as a garnish.
+Delicious with pulled pork, barbecued beef sandwiches, pulled chicken or any other barbecue dishes, Carolina-style barbecue is typically served with slaw on top of barbecue sandwiches as a garnish.
 The absence of mayonnaise in the dressing makes the salad a good choice for picnics, potluck dinners, and tailgating.
 It's also a tasty side with hamburgers and charcoal-grilled (as opposed to barbecued) chicken breast sandwiches, and its vinegary flavor makes it a winner with fish and chips.

 - 1 medium bell pepper, finely chopped

 - 1 medium sweet onion, finely chopped

 - 2 carrots, grated or julienned

 - 1 cup granulated sugar or as desired